teracyhq-incubator/teracy-dev-certs/README.md

 # teracy-dev-certs

-teracy-dev extension for working with certificates related features.
+teracy-dev extension is used for certificates related related functionalities.

-This extension will generate self signed CA certificate and use that own CA to sign other certificates to be used.
+This extension will generate self signed CA certificate and use that own CA to sign other certificates.

-For example:
+For example, the generated files:

 ```
 $ tree workspace/certs/